Mausoleum of Sir Richard and Lady Burton

 Next to the lady chapel in the church there is a memorial stained-glass window to Burton, erected by his widow.

 Architecture

 Burtons' mausoleum is carved from sandstone in the shape of the tent that the couple used for expeditions into the Syrian desert.
 The building is decorated with symbols of both Islam and Christianity, reflecting the Catholicism of Isabel Burton and Burton's fascination with Middle Eastern philosophy and religion.

+The Mausoleum was restored in 2025 and opened to visitors in 2026.